-Process Description Image Source Gravity Rock fragments, often weakened by weathering, fall off because of gravity.
-Large-scale rock-fall produces sloping screes which have coneshapes under gullies.
-Erosion by gravity includes rock-fall and the sliding rocks of landslides Scree cones, Bow Lake near Crowfoot Mountain, Alberta, Canada ir (wind) Wind erodes sand-sized, silt and mud-sized particles; the sand may form local sand dunes but silt and mud may be carried far away as dust clouds A sand storm cloud blowing over Al Asad, Iraq Moving air (wind) Wind erosion of a rock outcrop; in a strong wind more sand grains hit and erode the base of the outcrop than the top, which is why the base is so narrow Árbol de Piedra ('stone tree'), Eduardo Avaroa Andean Fauna National Reserve, Bolivia Moving ice Although ice itself cannot erode bedrock, the sediment it carries can.
-As ice sheets or glaciers move, the bedrock becomes eroded in the direction of the ice-movement, cutting scratchmarks or striations.
-The debris carried by the ice is ground down at the same time Person on bedrock scratched by glacial movement, Gorner Glacier, Zermatt, Switzerland
+Process Description Image Source Moving water (in rivers and the sea) Flowing water picks up and erodes particles and also carries sediment that erodes bedrock.
+Most erosion occurs during floods, when riverbanks can fail catastrophically Bank collapse due to undercutting by erosion of the Skell River near Ripon, Yorkshire Waves and the sediment they carry erode the foot of coastal cliffs, often causing rockfalls.
+These later become broken up by the waves by a coastal erosion rockfall, Oddicombe, Devon Gravity Rock fragments, often weakened by weathering, fall off because of gravity Large-scale rockfall produces sloping screes which have cone-shapes under gullies.
+Erosion by gravity includes rockfall and the sliding rocks of landslides Wast Water screes, Cumbria r (wind) Wind erodes sand-sized, silt and mud-sized particles; the sand may form local sand dunes but silt and mud may be carried far away as dust clouds Dust storm over a newly ploughed field, Rufford, Nottinghamshire Moving ai Wind erosion of a rock outcrop; in a strong wind more sand grains hit and erode the base of the outcrop than the top, which is why the base is so narrow A wind-eroded rock at Bridestones on the North York Moors, Yorkshire Moving ice Although ice itself cannot erode bedrock, the sediment it carries can.
+As ice sheets or glaciers move, the bedrock becomes eroded in the direction of the ice-movement, cutting scratch- marks or striations.
+The debris carried by the ice is ground down at the same time Bedrock scratched by a glacier carrying rock debris, Austwick, North Yorkshire

 Together, weathering and erosion shape the landscape.
 The resistance of rocks to weathering and erosion depends on how chemically stable the minerals are at the Earth's surface, and how the grains of the rock are interlinked.
-Rocks formed of interlocking crystals and of well-cemented grains tend to resist erosion, and form higher land, coastal cliffs and headlands, whilst less resistant rocks form valleys and bays.
+Rocks formed of interlocking crystals and of well cemented grains tend to resist erosion, and form higher land, coastal cliffs and headlands, whilst less resistant rocks form valleys and bays.
 The angle of dip of resistant rocks and other geological features often control the shape of the landscape, producing a variety of landforms and coastal features (Table 4.12).